CTSecUK/CyberYoddha-CTF-2020/Write-ups/Password 2.md

 ![Details](https://github.com/CTSecUK/CyberYoddha-CTF-2020/blob/main/images/password_2_details.png)

-If we downlaod and exmain the python script we can see the following;
+If we download and exmaine the python script we can see the following;

 ```python
 import random